 - A letter of interest that addresses the following two questions: - 1.
 In terms of self-awareness, what have you observed about yourself while doing clinical work that is something you do well; and, also, what is something that you have observed about yourself while doing clinical work that you need to improve on? - 2.
-In addition to gaining more experiences, what are you hoping to gain out of your practicum this year? - A current curriculum vita

-• Two letters of reference from professionals best able to provide information about clinical and professional skills and potential.
-The two letters of reference do not include the letter of qualification provided by schools for those schools that send letters of qualification.

-• Official transcripts from graduate programs
+In addition to gaining more experiences, what are you hoping to gain out of your practicum this year? - A current curriculum vita - Two letters of reference from professionals best able to provide information about clinical and professional skills and potential.
+The two letters of reference do not include the letter of qualification provided by schools for those schools that send letters of qualification. - Official transcripts from graduate programs

-Selection Process:
+Selection Process

 The initial screening process will begin upon receipt of all materials requested on the application form.
-Following receipt and review of this material, eligible applicants will be contacted to set up a personal interview.
-Offers for externship placement will be made in compliance with the ACEPT match day policies.
+Following receipt and review of this material, the eligible applicants will be contacted for a personal interview.
+Offers will be made, based on goodness of fit, as interviews are conducted.